VisionEval/OSwhitepaper/VEwhitepaper.md

 ## 4. Git and GitHub  <a name = "git"></a>

-Discuss Git as a specific tool for version control and collaboration, to accomplish the workflow established above.
+Git is a distributed version control system.
+Git is *distributed* because every user has a complete copy of the repository.
+Git is a *version control system* in that it tracks the changes to files, allowing useful changes to be incorporated with attribution to the authors.

 -	Version control in Git
     +	Master branch